YextSolutions/drupal-event-connector/README.md

 1. Log in to your Yext account
 2. Navigate to the **Apps > Directory** tab in the platform (or use the link provided above).
-3. Search for the Drupal Article Connector app and click **Install**.
+3. Search for the Drupal Event Connector app and click **Install**.
 4. Accept the following changes to your account by clicking **Next** and authorize Yext APIs.
 5. Provide your Drupal domain.
 6. Run the Connector!